 I was feeling uncomfortable with myself, the way I looked, the way I felt.
 I was losing control of my body; I was losing my muscles and strength; I was in a lot of exhaustion.
 I passed the initial one month just feeling pity for myself until I read the book A Man's Search For Meaning, and I realised that self-pity was not going to have only a negative impact.
 So, after one month, I chose to get off my bed and really do something which would make me happy.

-Then, I went to my doctor and took permission from her to join the gym.
+Then, I went to my doctor and got permission from her to join the gym.
 So, I joined the gym and would always carry a mask and sanitiser and started from the stretch.
 I had lost all the strength, but somewhere I was still there, and that's what was important for me.
 Earlier, what used to be my warm-up exercise became my maximum, but still, what mattered was that I was there every single day.
 Slowly, I started regaining my strength, even while the Chemotherapy was going on.
-My body had gained 33% of extra fat, but the mere conviction that I want to be there working for whatever is left out of it was the biggest thing that kept me going.
+My body had gained 33% of extra fat, but the mere conviction that I wanted to be there working for whatever was left out of it was the biggest thing that kept me going.
 It didn't matter how well I was doing; it just mattered that I was there every day.

 Slowly, I increased my workout hours, and my fitness levels ended up becoming much better than what it was pre-cancer.

 I had a lot of slogans of positivity, Nishtha think positive, don't be pessimist, try to think that you will live.
-But there were a lot of thoughts around it, that if I am going to live, then what kind of life would I be living?
+But there were a lot of thoughts around it, that if I was going to live, then what kind of life would I be living?
 What would be the quality of life?
 How long am I going to live?
 How do I think positively in all these scenarios?

 That's when my closest people came and made me realise that you cannot be positive until you embrace and accept the negativity that is flowing into your life.
 Until you accept what is going on, you will not become comfortable with it.
 We often try to push away the feelings we don't like, but this is not how our human brain works.

 Once I started accepting the negativity, it stopped eating the better of me, and I could start focusing more on the positive parts.
-I started giving more focus on my mental health, and I started taking therapy, something which people are very afraid to take.
+I started giving more focus to my mental health, and I started taking therapy, something which people are very afraid to take.

 I started doing meditation, reading good books, surrounding myself with positive people, and people who accepted me with my negativity, telling me that it's okay to be negative, and then bringing me to the path of positivity.

 Once the Chemotherapy started, a lot of people left my life.
 It was tough for me to believe that it could happen, and it broke me.
-I tried to forget about it, ignore it, but I was deeply hurt.
+I tried to forget about it, and ignore it, but I was deeply hurt.
 I used to cry thinking why some people would just change out of nowhere.

 But then I tried to realise the blessings in my life; many more people entered my life who I never thought would.
 People who were my general friends became my closest friends.
 I got to know who is there for me, and I cherish them sincerely for all the love and support they gave me.
 There will be people who leave you, but there will be many more people who will come into your life.

-Looking on the positive side, accepting the negativity, trying every day, and being there with people who support you and love you is what got me over the physical, social and emotional pains of undergoing Chemotherapy.
+Looking on the positive side, accepting the negativity, trying every day, and being there with people who support you and love you are what got me over the physical, social and emotional pains of undergoing Chemotherapy.

 I was already living a healthy lifestyle.
 I never used to drink, smoke, or drink any soda, and I was exercising regularly.
-So, when the Ovarian Cancer struck me, I was taken aback.
+So, when Ovarian Cancer struck me, I was taken aback.
 I had no family history, and I had a perfectly healthy lifestyle, but no one could figure it out.

 The lifestyle change that mainly came was that I started working even harder on my body, which was very counterintuitive.
-I worked every day for two and a half hours to ensure that I still had my muscles because my ovaries were removed, my bones were losing its minerals, and I was having a lot of other side effects.
+I worked every day for two and a half hours to ensure that I still had my muscles because my ovaries were removed, my bones were losing their minerals, and I was having a lot of other side effects.
 I wanted to ensure that I was doing great and not merely exist.

 Earlier, I used to get spooked out at the little things, but after cancer, I don't take much Stress.
-The only thing I take Stress about is my mental and physical health.
+The only thing I Stress about is my mental and physical health.
 Earlier, I used to work a lot, but now I take time to spend time with my family because that matters to me so much more now.

 Initially, when I was diagnosed, my parents were living in Kolkata, and my sister was living in Canada.
 At that time, my boyfriend was the only one in the hospital with me.
 He became my primary caregiver until my parents came.
 It was a challenging moment for my parents because they never imagined this.